MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_processor_feedback_counter.md

 </dl>
 </td>
 <td width="60%">
 The feedback counter returns the current processor performance.
-The nominal rate is equivalent to the processorâ€™s <b>NominalPerformance</b> (see <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186825">PEP_NOTIFY_PPM_QUERY_PERF_CAPABILITIES notification</a>).
+The nominal rate is equivalent to the processor's <b>NominalPerformance</b> (see <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186825">PEP_NOTIFY_PPM_QUERY_PERF_CAPABILITIES notification</a>).

 </td>
 </tr>